Hoyasumii/avengers-endgame/README.md

 THOR: That's Jane.

 ROCKET: All right.
-Here's the deal, Tubby: You're gonna charm her and I'm gonna poke her with this thing, [He holds up a device.] and extract the Re
+Here's the deal, Tubby: You're gonna charm her and I'm gonna poke her with this thing, [He holds up a device.] and extract the Rea